What is Endoscopic Skull Base & Orbital Surgery?

 Endoscopic Orbital Surgery employs the same techniques for accessing the orbit (eye socket) without making external cuts.

-How are Endoscopic Skull Base & Orbital Surgery Done?
+How is Endoscopic Skull Base & Orbital Surgery Done?

 Endoscopic Skull Base Surgery is a minimally invasive approach that uses the nose and sinus cavities to remove tumors and lesions in difficult to reach areas at the skull base.
 This procedure makes it possible for physicians to operate on areas that were either once deemed inoperable or requiring a craniotomy or large incision on the face, without disturbing the face or skull.